NPI-D7/Flappy-Bird/README.md

 # Credits
 devkitpro: for libctru, citro2/3d.
-Dong Nguyen, .Gears: for tha Game.
+Dong Nguyen, .Gears: for the Game.